 These tiny ants get their name because of their ability to lift their abdomen over their heads.
 They are light brown to black in color and the workers only grow to be around 2.5 and 4 mm long.

-Threats: Although these ants usually live outdoors in nests that they build in dead or decaying wood, sometimes they invade homes and establish colonies inside tunnels and galleries previously carved out by carpenter ants or termites.
+Threats: Although acrobat ants usually live outdoors in nests that they build in dead or decaying wood, sometimes they invade homes and establish colonies inside tunnels and galleries previously carved out by carpenter ants or termites.
 Therefore, if you see tiny black ants in your Texas home, this could be an indicator that you have another ant species infestation as well.
 Acrobat ants are also moisture pests.
 This means, if they are inside your home, there may be water leaks and/or damage to your foundation and walls.
 Once inside, these ants will make their way into pantries and other areas where food is stored, and sometimes they will emit an unpleasant odor when they are disturbed.
 If acrobat ants have established themselves in your home, look out for large numbers of workers or swarms of winged reproductives looking to start new colonies.

 Threats: While not quite as destructive as termites, these ants cost United States property owners hundreds of millions of dollars annually.
 Specifically, they are among the leading ants in Texas to create problems in or around your home or business.
 They chew into the wood of a structure in order to dig out tunnels and galleries to establish nests.
 In those nests, they multiply and grow their numbers.
 If carpenter ants continue to tunnel and multiply, extensive damage to a structure will develop over time.
-Ant prevention treatments that eliminate food, water, and shelter sources as well as professional extermination will help keep these pests at bay.
+Ant prevention treatments that eliminate food, water, and shelter sources combined with professional extermination will help keep these pests at bay.

 These tiny ants are reddish to dark red in color and they range in size from 3 to 5 mm in length.